This post may contain affiliate links. Read our disclosure page for full details.

 You’re engaged!!
 Congratulations!

 Or maybe you’re just browsing for the future.
-That’s cool too.
+That’s cool too!
+No judgment here.
 What girl doesn’t have a secret wedding Pinterest board she’s been pinning to for years?
-If you’re into a travel wedding theme, there are tons of ideas on there.
+If you’re into a travel wedding theme, there are tons of wedding ideas on there.

 Keep it Simple

-Oh, Pinterest.
-I love you and I hate you.
-Pinterest is a gold mine for travel wedding inspiration.
+Pinterest is a gold mine for travel themed wedding inspiration.
 But what you see online is sometimes a little over the top and excessive.
-Sure, I’d love to give our wedding guests hand-engraved compasses, but that’s a bit out of the budget.
+Sure, I’d have loved to give our wedding guests hand-engraved golden compasses, but that’s a bit out of the budget.

-We’ve also kept other things simple.
-Our flowers will be relatively small bouquets, we don’t have much in the way of extra decor (choosing a gorgeous venue helps with this), and we’re doing a buffet-style dinner.
+We also kept other things simple.
+Our flowers were relatively small bouquets, we didn’t have much in the way of extra decor (choosing a gorgeous venue helps with this), and we did a buffet-style dinner.
 These are great ways to trim the budget while still having all the elements you want.